2015 World Series: Television

 The World Series started on a Tuesday for the second straight year, instead of a Wednesday as in the past.
 The practice was to avoid games on Thursday and Monday nights, generally big days of television viewing, where Fox's telecast would face stiff competition from Thursday Night Football, ESPN College Football Thursday Primetime, various popular primetime entertainment shows, and Monday Night Football.
-Had the World Series went to a Game 6, it would have competed against Election Day coverage for the first time in World Series history, though 2015 was not a presidential or midterm election.
+Had the World Series gone to a Game 6, it would have competed against Election Day coverage for the first time in World Series history, though 2015 was not a presidential or midterm election.
 All World Series held since 2015 were scheduled to complete prior to Election Day.

 Ratings

 Game 1 of the World Series averaged a 4.6 rating on Fox, making it the most watched Game 1 since the 2010 World Series.
 Game 2 then had a 3.9 rating, up 24 percent from last season's Game 2.
 The series also recorded the most watched Game 3 since 2009.

 Game 5 went head-to-head with an NBC Sunday Night Football game between the Green Bay Packers and the Denver Broncos (both undefeated).
 Media sources like Sporting News predicted this heavy competition would result in series-low ratings.
 While the football game drew the larger audience, the Royals and Mets did average a 10.0 rating, the highest for a World Series Game 5 since 2003.